MinghuiChen43/awesome-deep-phenomena/README.md

   - Li Jing, Pascal Vincent, Yann LeCun, Yuandong Tian. *ICLR 2022*
   - Key Word: Self-Supervision; Contrastive Learning; Implicit Regularization; Dimensional Collapse.
   - <details><summary>Digest</summary> We show that dimensional collapse also happens in contrastive learning.
 In this paper, we shed light on the dynamics at play in contrastive learning that leads to dimensional collapse.
 Inspired by our theory,  we propose a novel contrastive learning method, called DirectCLR, which directly optimizes the representation space without relying on a trainable projector.

+- An Unconstrained Layer-Peeled Perspective on Neural Collapse. [[paper]](https://arxiv.org/abs/2110.02796)
+  - Wenlong Ji, Yiping Lu, Yiliang Zhang, Zhun Deng, Weijie J. Su. *ICLR 2022*
+  - Key Word: Neural Collapse; Uncostrained Model; Implicit Regularization.
+  - <details><summary>Digest</summary> We introduce a surrogate model called the unconstrained layer-peeled model (ULPM).
+We prove that gradient flow on this model converges to critical points of a minimum-norm separation problem exhibiting neural collapse in its global minimizer.
+Moreover, we show that the ULPM with the cross-entropy loss has a benign global landscape for its loss function, which allows us to prove that all the critical points are strict saddle points except the global minimizers that exhibit the neural collapse phenomenon.

 - Implicit Sparse Regularization: The Impact of Depth and Early Stopping. [[paper]](https://arxiv.org/abs/2108.05574) [[code]](https://github.com/jiangyuan2li/implicit-sparse-regularization)
   - Jiangyuan Li, Thanh V. Nguyen, Chinmay Hegde, Raymond K. W. Wong. *NeurIPS 2021*